Abla25/SurfBeacon/Setup Guides/Software Setup Guide.md

 **All scores show zero**
 - Pro Mode might be too restrictive (try disabling it)
-- Coordinates might be wrong (verify in Google Maps)
+- Coordinates might be on land (use the Map Picker to re-validate the spot)
 - Check system log for API errors
 - Might genuinely be flat